Parcley27/LeChatelier/README.md

 **Stress buttons**:
 - Add reactant/product - shifts equilibrium away from the added species
-- Heat/cool - shifts based on reaction thermodynamics (endothermic vs exothermic)
+- Heat/cool - adjusts temperature, which shifts equilibrium based on reaction thermodynamics (endothermic vs exothermic)
+- Dilute system - reduces concentration, shifting equilibrium toward the side with more particles (deltaN effect)
-- Reduce concentration - demonstrates dilution effects
+- Reduce volume - decreases the visual hill amplitude without affecting equilibrium position

 **Manual slider**: Explore any equilibrium position between pure reactants and pure products.

 ### Technical Implementation

 Built with Three.js, the visualization renders a 3D plane using Gaussian functions to create the dual peaks.
 Each peak's height is calculated from the equilibrium position and total concentration, where each peak uses bell curve equations weighted by whether the system favors reactants or products at that moment.
-A circular buffer stores 2100 frames of equilibrium history, letting the y-axis represent time.
+A circular buffer stores 5000 frames of equilibrium history, letting the y-axis represent time.
 As new equilibrium states are calculated, they push into the front of the landscape while old states recede into the distance.

+The system uses an **equalizing pull mechanism** that constantly draws the equilibrium toward its ideal position based on current conditions.
+Temperature and dilution both affect this ideal equilibrium position:
+- **Temperature effects**: For endothermic reactions, higher temperatures shift the ideal equilibrium toward products; for exothermic reactions, toward reactants
+- **Dilution effects**: Lower concentration shifts equilibrium toward the side with more moles of particles (determined by Δn for each reaction)

+The simulation separates **concentration** (which controls visual hill amplitude) from **dilution** (which affects equilibrium position), allowing realistic representation of both volume changes and dilution stresses.

 Colour interpolation mixes the reactant and product colours based on both spatial position and the historical equilibrium state at each point, creating smooth colour transitions that represent the actual visible changes you'd observe in the lab.